8 Social Stories You Need for Autism Potty Training

 6. Managing Accidents

 Accidents are a natural part of the potty-training process, so a social story addressing this aspect is essential.
-Normalizing the experience can help alleviate any fears your child might have.

 For example, you could say, "Sometimes, I might not make it to the potty in time.
 If I have an accident, it's okay.
 I can tell a parent or caregiver, and they will help me clean up.
 Everyone has accidents sometimes!"
 This message empowers your child by indicating that mistakes are a normal part of learning.